ai4colonoscopy/IntelliScope/docs/guideline-for-ColonGPT.md

 - Update `LLM_PATH` and `VISION_MODEL` to the paths of the language model and vision encoder, respectively.
 - Set `DATA_PATH` and `IMAGE_FOLDER` to the paths of `ColonInst-train.json` and `ColonINST/Positive-images`, respectively.
 - Set `OUTPUT_FILE` and `OUTPUT_DIR` to the name and path of trained weight, respectively.
-- ColonGPT is trained on 4 A100 GPUs with an equivalent batch size of 128.
+- ColonGPT is trained on two NVIDIA H200 GPUs with an equivalent batch size of 64.
 In other circumstances, you can adjust the batch size and other parameters accordingly.
 Ensure the global batch size remains consistent: `global_batch_size=per_device_train_batch_size * gradient_accumulation_steps * num_gpus`.
 - Congrats, you can now start training with `bash script/train/stage1_tuning.slurm` and `bash script/train/stage2_tuning.slurm` sequentially.:

 ### STEP-I: Pre-alignment stage